-For 9 weeks from May 10th 2015 the groups will share conversations based on Encounters with Mark’s Gospel.
+For nine weeks, the groups shared conversations based on Encounters with Mark’s Gospel.
 The materials are drawn from resources written by John Campbell and published on the www. vision4life.org.uk website.

 The series programme contains details of the study each week.
 Each small group will have one set of notes in a folder.
 If you need further copies or like to look over the notes before the session then they can be found on the vision4life website.
 Note that the order we are using is in the programme.

 The facilitators guide gives an overview of the structure and guidance for the sessions.